[Rev. 6/7/2026 11:05:13 AM]

 656A.220 General requirements; waivers.

-656A.225 Interpreter or Communication Access Realtime Translation provider in educational setting: Report to Division.
+656A.225 Sign language interpreter or Communication Access Realtime Translation provider in primary or secondary educational setting: Report to Division.

-656A.230 Communication Access Realtime Translation provider or realtime captioning provider: Application; qualifications; requirements for acceptance of assignments; exceptions to registration.
+656A.230 Communication Access Realtime Translation provider or realtime captioning provider: Qualifications; requirements for acceptance of assignments; exceptions to registration.

 DISCIPLINARY ACTION